-With thousands of post office locations and USPS mailbox locations nationwide, it’s easy to find a USPS location near you to ship parcels domestically or internationally.
+With thousands of post office locations and USPS mailbox locations nationwide, it’s easy to find a USPS drop off location near you to ship parcels domestically or internationally.

 1. U.S. Post Office

 There are over 30,000 post office locations within the United States.
-Post office locations are the best way to access every shipping solution offered by the USPS, such as:
+Post office locations are the best way to access every shipping solution offered by the post office, including USPS drop off services and others such as:

 - Priority Mail Express